 A concentration on vaccine research and therapeutic strategies, also touching as basic immunology and tumor related research.

 Pioneering work that’s harnessing the power of the human immune system, resulting in more powerful, less toxic cures for patients.

-Consisting of several divisions, this department enables collaboration in clinical and basic science research throughout the Medical Center and Beckman Research Institute, including study design, data quality and training, and computational statistical analysis.
+Consisting of several divisions, the Department of Information Sciences enables collaboration in clinical and basic science research throughout the Medical Center and Beckman Research Institute, including study design, data quality and training, and computational statistical analysis.